You are here

 Kishtwari language

-Kishtwari has originated from Prakrit.
-The literary language was Sanskrit which has close relationship with Prakrit.
-Kishtwari can conveniently be called sister language of Kashmiri as both have originated from Prakrit which is much simpler than Sanskrit.
-The present form of Kishtwari is the direct outcome of Prakrit, Pali or Sanskrit language.
+Kishtwari has originated from Prakrit — the spoken language of the people when Sanskrit was the literary language.
+Kishtwari can conveniently be called the sister language of Kashmiri, as both have originated from Prakrit.
+The present form of Kishtwari is a direct outcome of Prakrit, Pali, and Sanskrit.

 Paddari Language